Zylvian/Google-Sheet-Grading-Test/README.md

 ### Options:

-The `grade_students` functions has some parameters.
+The `grade_students` function has some parameters.

 - `DO_GRADE=[]`: if you want to JUST grade one or two students, add this argument with a list of all the student IDs.
 I.e `Grader().grade_students(spreadsheet_url="YOUR_URL", DO_GRADE=["jwa015","asd069"])`